 The algorithm is designed to change values significantly when even a single byte of data is changed.
 This allows the processing system to confidently remove duplicate files without inadvertently removing similar but non-duplicates.
-It can also be used to determine whether a file has been changed at a later stage of the process, perhaps to
+It can also be used to determine whether a file has been changed at a later stage of the process, perhaps to alter its contents.
+If a claim is made that a file has been altered, hash values from the original and the suspect copy can be easily compared.

 There are different hashing algorithms available for use in a processing system.
 One of the earliest was the MD5 (message digest five) algorithm, which created a 128-bit fingerprint.
-The secure hash algorithm (SHA) was developed by the National Security Agency, and the current versions use 256 bits (SHA-256) or 512 bits (SHA-512) to create a digital fingerprint.8
+The secure hash algorithm (SHA) was developed by the National Security Agency, and the current versions use 256 bits (SHA-256) or 512 bits (SHA-512) to create a digital fingerprint.9

-The key is to use the same hash algorithm on both files when documents are duplicates or a file was later changed .
+The key is to use the same hash algorithm on both files when documents are duplicates or a file was later changed.
 Although it is not mathematically impossible, the chances of two non-identical files having the same hash value is extremely low.